larsrickert/discord-player-plus/docs/api/commands.md

 ## Interfaces

-Options for creating pre-defined commands from `discord-player-plus`.
+Options for creating pre-build commands from `discord-player-plus`.

 ### CreateCommandOptions